 • Fluidity in circulation

-It is not about luxury, but about spatial coherence.
+It's not about luxury, but of spatial coherence.

 Functionality is perceived without explaining it

-A common mistake is trying to over-explain housing.
-When the space is well planned, the functionality understands itself.
+A common mistake is trying to over-explain the home..
+When the space is well planned, the functionality is self-explanatory.

 Elements that facilitate this perception: